 William Rambo initially told officers, “I've got nothing to hide.
 I did what I did.”
 William Rambo told officers the couple's son was not home at the time of the incident.

-In Wisconsin, the charge of 1st degree intentional homicide carries a mandatory life sentence.
-Rambo's sentencing hearing will determine his parole eligibility.
+In Wisconsin, the charge of first degree intentional homicide carries a mandatory life sentence.

 To comment, the following rules must be followed: